Staples Interview Questions

 • If going to college or university state what you would like to be doing after you finish.

-• If you would like to stay at Staples have a look at other Staples jobs and find a job you can see yourself doing in five years.
+• If you would like to stay at Staples look at other Staples jobs and find a job you can do in five years.

 11. Why should I hire you?